My First Movie Trailer

 Nearly everything I write begins with a location that’s alive with ghosts (sometimes literal ones that eventually turn figurative) and has a romantic feel (despite little romance).
 And of course, there are the dead and vanished, and all those buried things.
 Many films have influenced my writing, but when I came across the book this morning, I remembered the power of this one.

 While this post is about the film, I can’t ignore that it was a novel first, and author Joan Lindsay deserves applause for this haunting tale.
 The book is categorized as historical fiction, and it’s uniquely framed as a real life event, which gives it a distinctly dark feel.

 Please note the film to which I’m referring is the 1975 version (not to be confused with the 2018 remake.
 I can’t speak for that one).

 My Journal, a.k.a.
 Blog

-A place for news, inspiration, pretty pictures, backstory, or random musings.
+A place for author news, writing inspiration, pretty pictures, and other nostalgic musings.